margaretmf/margaretmf.github.io/poetry.md

 ## I was grateful in high school for an English teacher in high school who taught creative writing, and I was grateful for another English teacher in high school who taught the American Credo Project.
 I did not particularly enjoy creative writing, but I love that creative writing supports people who have experienced "moral hangovers" or have been imprisoned.** I used to experience mental breakdowns, not say enough, or say or write too much, sometimes out of anger, so I have turned to writing poetry to work through feelings.
 Some people have discovered that The Psalmist is the best therapist, so I am trying out my own poetry. ##

 ## Taking Back the Night ##
-Flying into the night sky, I take back the night, where the night in reality is a silent night.
+Flying into the night sky, I take back the night, where in reality it is a silent night.
-I sing with the stars, where everyone has a place.
+I sing with the stars above, where everyone has a place.
 In the depth of the darkness of the night, the light shines through the window, and the stars glitter and shine, and light the path.
 I know I am held so tightly because of how brightly the light shines.